NOTICE OF PRIVACY PRACTICES

 Notice of security breaches in which your health information may be at risk: You are entitled to be notified by any means if the security breach is the result of not having your information secured by technologies or methodologies approved by the Department of Health and Human Services.

-Electronic Notice: If you receive this notice on our web site (www.saluspr.com) or by e-mail, you are entitled to receive this notice in written form.
+Paper Copy: If you receive this notice on our web site (www.saluspr.com) or by e-mail, you are entitled to obtain a paper copy of the notice from the covered entity upon request

 Questions and Complaints